 In the middle of October, she was finally reported missing in the papers.
 Her mother had driven off the road and crashed into a tree, believed to be under influence of alcohol.
+She was found dead at the scene.
 When police had informed her family about the matter, Sofi’s grandparents had been worried about the deceased’s daughter, who was nowhere to be found.
-The father had left the country alone and hadn’t left any ways to contact him in, making the police believe he was not coming back.
+The father had left the country alone and hadn’t left any ways to contact him, making the police believe he was not coming back.
 The grandparents had shared a photo of her, which was now showing in the daily newspapers.

 This also meant that she had to go back to school.
 She had to talk with teachers and the school curator a lot when she came back, but they still didn’t seem to understand her problems.
 Still seeing her as the problem, it didn’t help her case when the bullying started all over again mere days after she returned.
 It was subtle, but she knew it was there and aimed at her.
 She made great attempts to ignore it, and managed to stay level headed through the rest of the year.

 But in the early spring, just about two weeks away from her 11th birthday, she once again had enough.
 During class, she received bumps and hits and things were thrown at her whenever the teacher was busy and not looking.
 In an outburst of rage, she flipped her desk forward, grabbed her chair and threw it towards the boy who was the most active against her.